-Pin Description
+Pad Description

-Pin Name I/O ROM Code Option Description PA0~PA7 I/O Pull-high Wake-up CMOS/Schmitt trigger input Bidirectional 8-bit input/output port.
-Each bit can be configured as a wake-up input by ROM code option.
-Software instructions determine the CMOS output or Schmitt trigger or CMOS input (depends on options) with pull-high resistor (determined by 1-bit pull-high option).
-PB0/BZ PB1/BZ PB2~PB7 I/O Pull-high PB0 or BZ PB1 or BZ Bidirectional 8-bit input/output port.
-Software instructions determine the CMOS output or Schmitt trigger input with pull-high resistor (determined by 1-bit pull-high option).
-The PB0 and PB1 are pin-shared with the BZ and $\overline{\rm BZ}$, respectively.
-Once the PB0 or PB1 is selected as buzzer output, the output signals come from an internal PFD generator (shared with Timer/Event Counter 0).
-PD0~PD7 I/O Pull-high Bidirectional I/O lines.
-Software instructions determine the CMOS output or Schmitt trigger input with pull-high resistor (determined by 1-bit pull-high option).
-VSS Negative power supply, ground PG0/ĪNT I/O Pull-high Bidirectional I/O lines.
-Software instructions determine the CMOS output or Schmitt trigger input with pull-high resistor (determined by 1-bit pull-high option).
-This external interrupt input is pin-shared with PG0.
+Pad Name I/O Options Description PA0~PA7 I/O Pull-high Wake-up Bidirectional 8-bit input/output port.
+Each bit can be configured as wake-up input by options.
+Software instructions determine the CMOS output or Schmitt trigger input with a pull-high resistor (determined by pull-high options).
+PB0/BZ PB1/BZ PB2 I/O Pull-high I/O or BZ/BZ Bidirectional 3-bit input/output port.
+Software instructions determine the CMOS output or Schmitt trigger input with a pull-high resistor (determined by pull-high options).
+The PB0 and PB1 are pin-shared with the BZ and $\overline{\text{BZ}}$ , respectively.
+Once the PB0 and PB1 are selected as buzzer driving outputs, the output signals come from an internal PFD generator (shared with a timer/event counter).
+VSS Negative power supply, ground PC0/INT PC1/TMR I/O Pull-high Bidirectional I/O lines.
+Software instructions determine the CMOS output or Schmitt trigger input with a pull-high resistor (determined by pull-high options).
+The external interrupt and timer input are pin-shared with the PC0 and PC1, respectively.
 The external interrupt input is activated on a high to low transition.
-TMR0 I Timer/Event Counter 0 Schmitt trigger input (without pull-high resistor) PC0~PC7 I/O Pull-high Bidirectional I/O lines.
-Software instructions determine the CMOS output or Schmitt trigger input with pull-high resistor (determined by 1-bit pull-high option).
-TMR1 1 Timer/Event Counter 1 Schmitt trigger input (without pull-high resistor) RES 1 Schmitt trigger reset input.
-Active low VDD Positive power supply OSC1/PG1 OSC2/PG2 I 0 Pull-high Crystal or RC or Int.
-RC+I/O or Int.
-RC+RTC OSC1, OSC2 are connected to an RC network or Crystal (determined by ROM code option) for the internal system clock.
+RES I Schmitt trigger reset input.
+Active low VDD Positive power supply OSC1 OSC2 I 0 Crystal or RC OSC1, OSC2 are connected to an RC network or Crystal (determined by options) for the internal system clock.
 In the case of RC operation, OSC2 is the output terminal for 1/4 system clock.
-These two pins can also be optioned as an RTC oscillator (32768Hz) or I/O lines.
-In these two cases, the system clock comes from an internal RC oscillator whose frequency has 4 options (3.2MHz, 1.6MHz, 800kHz, 400kHz).
-If the I/O option is selected, the pull-high options can also be enabled or disabled.
-Otherwise the PG1 and PG2 are used as internal registers (pull-high resistors are always disabled).